fadado/jqt/docs/content/metadata.md

 * `yaml2csv`
 * `yaml2json`

-The utilities are filters that read standard input or a file passed as an argument and write to standard output.
+These utilities are filters that read standard input or a file passed as an argument and write to standard output.

-### Querying YAML and CSV
+## Querying data files

-Also, sometimes you want to apply queries in the _jq_ style to CSV or YAML files.
+Sometimes you want to apply queries in the _jq_ style to CSV or YAML files, in the same style as _jq_ processes JSON data.
 As a wrappers to `jq` you have the following utilities shipped with _jqt_:

 * `cq`